Image Alt

 • Feel irritable after you’ve woken up

 Depending on the type of sleep apnea you have and its severity, treatment at our Plantation, FL, dental office can differ.
-Sometimes lifestyle changes can help alleviate symptoms while other times, a special oral device needs to be made to prevent throat blockage.
+Sometimes lifestyle changes can help alleviate symptoms while other times, a special appliance, or mandibular advancement device (MAD), needs to be made to prevent throat blockage.

 There are several risk factors that can increase your chances of developing obstructive sleep apnea.
 It’s worth noting that while these are common, having just one of these risk factors does not mean you have the condition.
-Our dentists will need to conduct a sleep apnea screening and may even consult with your primary care doctor if needed.
+You will need to be properly screened to know for sure.

 That said, one significant factor is obesity, as excess weight can lead to the accumulation of fat deposits in the throat, narrowing the airway.
 Other common risk factors include: